elastic/detection-rules/docs/experimental-machine-learning/host-risk-score.md

 <h3 id="upload-ingest-pipeline">3.
 Upload ingest pipeline</h3>

-- Upload the contents of `ml_hostriskscore_ingest_pipeline.json` using the Ingest API in the following syntax.
+- Upload the contents of `ml_hostriskscore_ingest_pipeline.json` using the Ingest API with the following syntax.
 - Ensure that your space name (such as `default`) replaces `<your-space-name>` below.

 <div style="margin-left: 40px">